-Plateaus also make great vantage points for glassing and the star of many long stalks.
+Plateaus also make great vantage points for glassing and the start of many long stalks into the savanna.

 The savanna gradually gives way to the long rolling Bedford plains.
-These grass plains were once the place of vast animal migrations across the Eastern Cape.
+These grass plains were once the place of vast animal migrations across the Eastern Cape in the summer months.

 These plains are where Springbok, Blesbok, and Black Wildebeest are to be found.